pagopa/pn-infra/scripts/dns-zone-and-server-certificates/README.md

    api.pn.pagopa.it, webapi.pn.pagopa.it, portale.pn.pagopa.it, ... .
    Check the script for exact list.
  - *create-or-update-all-test-dns-zones.sh* create DNS zones for all non production
-   environments: devel, uat, beta, ... .
+   environments: dev, uat, beta, ... .
 This script also create and validate needed server certificates like api.beta.pn.pagopa.it, portale.uat.pn.pagopa.it, ... .
 Check the script for exact list.